EP-Guy/ModifiedHankelFunctionsOfOrderOneThird.jl/README.tex.md

 ## The functions _h₁_ and _h₂_

-An independent pair of solutions, valid for all values of _z_, is
+An independent pair of solutions, valid for all values of $z$, is

 $$ h_1(z) = \frac{k}{i\pi} \int_{L_1} e^{zt + \frac{t^3}{3}} \,\mathrm{d}t $$